synaptic-cleft/musescore-tutorial/README.md

 Practicing means focusing on the difficult parts.
 In MuseScore you can loop certain notes or measures by shift-selecting them and then toggling the `Loop Playback` button next to the `Play` button.
 ![Loop](./pics/loop.png)

 ### Practice at different speeds
 Start slow and increase speed when your pitch and rhythm are solid.
 You can adjust the overall playback speed by opening the `Play Panel` under `View/Play Panel`.
 The speed is adjusted percentually to the original playback speed.
 ![Adjust playback speed in Play Panel](./pics/playPanel.png)

+All in all, MuseScore is great to practice your part.
+It's easy to get started and there are many options to adjust the music.
+If you haven't done so already: Give it a try!

 ## Write music
 For most pieces, there are already digital versions available that you can practice with.
 However, for some pieces there is only a pdf version or even just a printed version available.